The Keeper of the Sheep

 “And David rose up early in the morning, and left the sheep with a keeper, and took, and went, as Jesse had commanded him; and he came to the trench, as the host was going forth to the fight, and shouted for the battle.”

-Today I would like to share some truths about this keeper of the sheep.
+Today, I would like to share some truths about this keeper of the sheep.

-1. The Keeper was given a responsibility.
+The Keeper was given a responsibility.

 David instructed this keeper to take care of the sheep.
-This keeper had responsibility to take care of.
+This keeper had a responsibility to take care of.

-In the same way we are given a responsibility as a Christian.
-God has a distinct plan that we each need to fulfill.
-Our responsibility is not always the big and flashy but it is still needed.
-Without the keeper, David couldn't of brought lunch to his brothers and then fight Goliath in a miraculous way.
-But he couldn't of done it without a keeper.
-My challenge today would be to find that responsibility God has given you and fulfill it whether big or small.
+In the same way, we are given a responsibility as Christians.
+God has a distinct plan that each of us needs to fulfill.
+Our responsibility is not always big and flashy, but it is still needed.
+Without the keeper, David could not have brought lunch to his brothers and then fought Goliath in a miraculous way.
+He could not have done it without a keeper.

 When President John F. Kennedy visited NASA in 1961, he noticed a janitor carrying a broom.
-The President walked over, introduced himself, and asked,
+The President walked over, introduced himself, and asked, “What are you doing?”

-“I’m helping put a man on the moon.”
+The janitor replied, “I’m helping put a man on the moon.”

 That janitor understood something many people miss: even small jobs are part of a bigger mission.
 He wasn’t just sweeping floors—he was playing his part in something historic.

-2. The Keeper was ready for the responsibility.
+The Keeper was ready for the responsibility.

 We notice from the verse that it was early in the morning.
 This keeper had to be ready at any time to take over caring for the sheep.
 The keeper was ready at any time for the job.